-Please direct general inquiries about software eligibility and access to our network licenses to the IT Help Desk.
+UBC Vancouver students should direct general inquiries about software eligibility and obtaining this software to the IT Help Desk.
+UBC Okanagan students not enrolled in a UBC Vancouver Applied Science course section in the current semester must contact their instructor.
 Instructions and general support related to student installation are provided directly on the vendor site at www.solidworks.com/studentsupport.
 You can obtain installation instructions, submit a support request, check the knowledge base, any many other useful tasks.

 For more information about what features are available in the SEK version of SOLIDWORKS, please see the following feature list provided by the vendor.
 The network version is available in most Engineering Computer labs and its features are identical to the SEK license.
 You may also compare the differences in the SDK version as well to decide between the SDK and SEK.
 If SOLIDWORKS is required for an assignment, ensure you are following the directions of your instructor for installation and use.